woywoy123/AnalysisG/docs/source/core-classes/generator.rst

    .. py:function:: AddSamples(str path, str label)

+      A function used to assign a sample label (arbitrary name) to a particular dataset.

    .. py:function:: AddEvent(EventTemplate ev, str label)

+      A function used to pass the event implementation to be used for subsequent compilations.

    .. py:function:: AddGraph(GraphTemplate ev, str label)

+      A function used to tell the framework which graph implementation should be used.

    .. py:function:: AddSelection(SelectionTemplate selc)

+      A function which adds any selection templates to the current analysis workflow.

    .. py:function:: AddModel(ModelTemplate model, OptimizerConfig op, str run_name)

+      A function used to add a model to be trained, along with any optimizer hyperparameters that should be applied to the model.
+      The additional `run_name` variable is used to create folders that contain the training output.

    .. py:function:: AddModelInference(ModelTemplate model, str run_name = "run_name")

+      A function used to add a trained model that should be used for inference studies.
+      The `run_name` variable is used to generate folder structures for output ROOT files that hold model predictions.

    .. py:function:: Start()